Start the conversation

 Don’t fall for that old trick.
 Instead, try riding on the coattails of experienced, successful angel investors.
 It’s a simple strategy, but it works.

-Starting now, you'll receive my free newsletter, The Startup Investor, twice a week.
-It's where I highlight the hottest startups, dig deeper into the biggest stories from Silicon Valley, and let you in on all the tips and tactics venture capitalists don't want you to know.
+And my free newsletter The Startup Investor is a great place to start.
+It’s where I highlight the hottest startups, dig deeper into the biggest stories from Silicon Valley, and let you in on all the tips and tactics venture capitalists don’t want you to know.